Dynamic Indexing

 What are some prior concepts that might be helpful?

-Existing conceptual frameworks that are pertinent to patent searching.
+Let's take a look at some existing conceptual frameworks that are pertinent to patent searching.

-Every New Idea is a Combination of Old Ideas
+prior concept #1 -- Every New Idea is a Combination of Old Ideas

 In patent jurisprudence, concept that new ideas are derived from old ideas is frequently explicitly expressed.
 Recent examples: